pranitjaiswal4/professional-career/content/post/jupyter/index.md

 ---
 ### Summary:
-• Project based on a Kaggle Competition on Classifiers in data mining.
+• This Project is based on a Kaggle Competition on Classifiers in data mining.

 • Created a jupyter notebook (using python) to refine given data and conclude results.

 • Predicted which Tweets are about real disasters and which ones are not.

-### The purpose is of this notebook to submit my project of Data Mining to practice classifier and feature engineering.
+• The purpose is of this notebook to submit my project of Data Mining to practice classifier and feature engineering.

 ### The reference for this code is taken from the following:

 1. https://www.kaggle.com/gunesevitan/titanic-advanced-feature-engineering-tutorial